jonasalessi/stock-market-simulation/documentation/Ubiquitous language.md

 # Used by our user
 bid
-ask
+ticker = symbol that represents the company, it can have many with 2 different categories (fractional and integral) ask

 share

 IPO = Initial public offer

-brokerage fee=a fee or commission charged by a broker. order book= where the bid and ask are waiting to be executed spread= the difference between the highest bid and lowest ask broker = to buy and sell. holds the assets on your behalf stock-exchange=where is trade the share investment statement=where you can look for the company informations supply and demand common and preffered share
+brokerage fee=a fee or commission charged by a broker.

+order book= where the bid and ask are waiting to be executed

+spread= the difference between the highest bid and lowest ask

+broker = to buy and sell. holds the assets on your behalf

+stock-exchange=where is trade the share

+investment statement=where you can look for the company information

+supply and demand

+common and preferred share